homa-ae/Weather_Forecast/README.md

 I developed a
 <kbd style="font-size: 20px; padding: 10px; border-radius: 5px; background-color: #f0f0f0;">
 pseudocode language
-</kbd> file as a small [DSL](https://github.com/homa-ae/Weather-Forecast/blob/main/documents/dsl.pseudo) Demo example snippet for the following reasons:
+</kbd> file as a small [Domain-Specific Language (DSL)](https://github.com/homa-ae/Weather-Forecast/blob/main/documents/dsl.pseudo) Demo example snippet for the following reasons:
 * Easy comprehension of algorithms.
 * Helping developers plan and understand the steps required to solve a problem or implement a particular functionality.
-* They can outline the logic of their algorithm or program in a clear and structured manner.
+* It outlines the logic of their algorithm or program in a clear and structured manner.
 * It can also be used as a form of documentation to explain the logic of the algorithm or program to others.

 ## 11. Functional Programming